 Special Bulletin investigation

-In May of this year, we were confronted by the eighth year (longer, if one counts killings going back to Googong in 2004) of ACT government contract killings of Eastern Grey kangaroo families on urban nature reserves – based on some mathematical formula for one kangaroo per hectare, or less, ‘to save biodiversity’ according to the official line.
-(Mothers Day Killings Start Again, District Bulletin June 2017, p11; Another unnecessary roo slaughter, Canberra Times, May 25 2017, p19).
+IN MAY OF this year, we were confronted by the eighth year (longer, if one counts killings going back to Googong in 2004) of ACT government contract killings of Eastern Grey kangaroo families on urban nature reserves — based on some mathematical formula for one kangaroo per hectare, or less, ‘to save biodiversity’ according to the official line.
+(Mothers Day Killings Start Again, District Bulletin June 2017, p11; Another unnecessary roo slaughter, Canberra Times, 25 May 2017, p19).

 This lethal program is on top of tens of thousands of kangaroos killed per decade with government license on nearby grazing leases and ditto in surrounding NSW.
-In NSW too, a government-sanctioned multi-million dollar commercial petfood and leather industry kills hundreds of thousands more annually.
+In NSW too, a government-sanctioned multi-million dollar commercial pet food and leather industry kills hundreds of thousands more annually.
 (It is hardly surprising that kangaroos take sanctuary from bullets in more populated areas).

 No relationship between commonly-found kangaroo numbers per hectare and ground cover condition in native grass and woodlands.